-- Reading course with 5 lectures in the form of theory expositions and discussions
+- Reading course with 5 seminars in the form of theory expositions and discussions

 - 3 written assignments and 1 group presentation

-- 1 a bit more "in-depth" written assignment, (come up with your own suggestion if you like), written and corrected/criticized by others (you write one, and you give feedback to 2 other)
+- 1 a bit more "in-depth" written assignment, (come up with your own suggestion if you like), written and corrected/reviewed by others (you write one, and you give feedback to 2)

 This is the second time this course is given.
 Your continuous feedback will be very much appreciated.
 Thank you!